 Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in foreign exchange rates.
 The Company is exposed to foreign currency risk to the extent that monetary assets and liabilities are denominated in foreign currency.
-At October 31, 2023, the Company's monetary assets and liabilities are primarily denominated in Canadian dollars.
+At October 31, 2024 and 2023, the Company's monetary assets and liabilities are primarily denominated in Canadian dollars.

-There has been no change to the Company's approach to risk management during the year ended October 31, 2023.
+There has been no change to the Company's approach to risk management during the years ended October 31, 2024 and 2023.